Strongsville Historical Society

 April through October

-Walk-in tours will be available every Wednesday starting April 17th plus the 3rd Saturday each month starting in May.
+Walk-in tours available every Wednesday, Saturday tours available by appointment.
 Two check-in times: 10:00 am and noon.
 Maximum 6 guests per tour.
 No reservations needed.

 Group tours available by reservation, on days other than walk-in tour dates.
 Call Marty at (440) 409-5925 or fill out a Contact Us form on this site.